Author Penny Junor believes Camilla Parker-Bowles is misunderstood. She says this over and over and over again until you want to SCREAM.

 I like that one best.

-So movie lovers, please always remember, and never forget, fairy tales only exist in Disney movies and SAVE THE MOVIES.
+So movie lovers, please always remember, and never forget, fairy tales only exist in Disney films and SAVE THE MOVIES.